cdk-entest/aws-devops/README.md

     ]
 }
 ```

-## Add an Inline Policy to the CloudFormationDeploymentRole with this value
+## Policy CloudFormationDeploymentRole
+This allow the CloudFormation in the ProductionAccount can create resources when deploying stacks developed from the develop account.

 ```
 {
     "Version": "2012-10-17",